mathboy7/CTF/HITCON/babyfs/README.md

 ### Exploit

 We always have to think what data can we overwrite.<br>
-The most intuitive attack vector is the contents of the \_IO_FILE structure, which allocated in the heap directly.
+The most intuitive attack vector is the contents of the \_IO_FILE structure, which allocated in the heap directly.<br>
 We looked at the \_IO_FILE structure and thought its enough to get arbitrary read/write by manipulating \_IO_read_ptr and \_IO_write_ptr to our input.

 ```c